ESF:BPM_AOME Quantitative Methods - Course Information

 - Course objectives

-- The course aims to deepen the knowledge of mathematical tools needed to solve the economic problems and to familiarize students with common types of optimization problems and show some basic methods for their solution (especially the simplex method for linear optimization).
+- The course aims to deepen knowledge of mathematical tools needed to solve the economic problems.
+The main goal is to familiarize students with common types of optimization problems and basic methods for their solution (especially the simplex method for linear optimization).

 - Learning outcomes